hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Water Vapour 70%, Oxygen 20%, Nitrogen 10%

-**General:** Primarily covered by oceans.
-Only 2.3% of the total surface area is land and therefore can't support a large population.
+**General:** Primarily covered by vast oceans, Aquarion consists of only 2.3% landmass, limiting its capacity to support a large population.
+This small percentage of land is interspersed with coastal settlements and floating cities, where the majority of its inhabitants reside.
 ## Ignis Terra (R)

 **Name:** Ignis Terra